kelliwolf17/stock-analysis/README.md

 3. green_stocks.xlsm containing the module practice

 # Overview of Project
 The purpose of this analysis was to be able to analyize the Total Daily Volume and Returns for each ticker symbol from the data Steve provided.
 He originally wanted to determine whether or not Daqo (DQ) was a good investment, but has since wanted to look at other investment options for his parents.
+In order to do this, the source code needed to be refactored to include the other investment options.
 # Results
 The outputs for 2017 and 2018 are seen in the next section.
 The Total Daily Volumes match the module, but the Returns are slightly off.
 I believe this to be a rounding error at some point in the formatting code.
 ## Stock Performace Comparison